benaubin/EasyCalc/ReadMe.md

 Contributing
 --------------
-By contributing, you are giving us your code under an MIT liscense.
+By contributing, you are giving us your code under an MIT license.
 If you don't like that, don't code for us.
 Other things to keep in mind:
 - Keep your code short, efficient, & readable.
 - Commit often
-- Keep changes that might break the program in a seprate branch, if you are a core developer
+- Keep changes that might break the program in a separate branch, if you are a core developer
 - Do not add core operators, instead, add operators to the operators.ecal file.

 Making Operators